Blogger Outreach

 You can also use blogger outreach tools to find even more relevant sites.

 We like using BuzzStream.
-Here are some of the results we got with it by searching for “link building” and “content marketing”:
+Here are some of the results we got using BuzzStream by searching for “link building” and “content marketing”:

 Buzzstream results for the keyword content marketing

-So, let’s say you’ve found a few websites that seem like the right fit.
+Let’s say you’ve found a few websites that seem like the right fit.

 Now, you need to establish whether they get enough traffic to help you accomplish your goals.
-If not, you should probably cross them off your list.
+If not, you should cross them off your list.

 Traffic analytics for our website on Semrush

-A good rule of thumb is to write for sites that get more traffic than your own website.
+A good rule of thumb is to write for sites that get more traffic than your website.

 Still, you sometimes want to consider other metrics, too, like sites’ domain authority (DA) and domain rating (DR) scores: